georgyfarniev/7ohm/README.md

-# 7ohm - Run processes via npm with no cost of external dependencies
+# 7ohm - Run parallel processes with no cost of external dependencies

 # Motivation
-Super simple package that allows you to run concurrent processes across multiple shell types, similar to concurrently, but without burden of external dependencies for functionality that useless in 99% cases.
+Super simple package that allows you to run concurrent processes across multiple shell types, similar to [concurrently](https://www.npmjs.com/package/concurrently), but without burden of external dependencies for functionality that useless in 99% cases.

+So if you just want to run several processes in parallel on multiple platforms and don't want to bring extra dependencies, then it's for you.

 # Installation
 ```shell